Mayurifag/yawn/README.md

 ## Roadmap

-* In final result give link to user's PR or project page.
-Make that for github, gitlab (also private ones)
+* Remove verbose mode - it is not needed and complicates code
 * Add feature to send to fallback model if current model is down for a while (happens with new models)
-* Remove verbose mode - it is not needed and complicates code
 * Think of better config handling.
 Current solution is complex.
 Though I also need source of config, koanf seems missing this functionality.
 Plus better init file handling.
-* Add more CI commands
 * Rewrite README.md
 * Dockerfile -> release it -> add alias to README.md
 * Make installation easier for all OSes (i.e. homebrew installation) and README.md better
 * Release 1.0.0 when it will be mature enough
+* Change release process makefile command